Advanced NOMA Assisted Semi-Grant-Free Transmission Schemes for Randomly Distributed Users

 \section{Conclusions}

-In this paper, we have studied the outage performance of two kinds of NOMA assisted SGF schemes in the system with randomly deployed users, namely, performance oriented SGF scheme and fairness oriented SGF scheme.
-A distributed power control strategy is invoked to effectively enhance the outage performance and relax the data rate constraint of the admitted users for achieving full diversity orders.
-Closed-form expressions of the admitted GF users' outage probabilities were developed for both CS-SGF (-PC) and BU-SGF (-PC) schemes.
+In this paper, we have studied the outage performances of two kinds of NOMA assisted SGF schemes in the system with randomly deployed users, namely, performance oriented SGF scheme and fairness oriented SGF scheme.
+A distributed power control strategy was proposed to effectively enhance the outage performance and relax the data rate constraint of the communication users for achieving full diversity orders.
+To facilitate performance evaluation, {analytical expressions} of the admitted GF users' outage probabilities were developed for both CS-SGF (-PC) and BU-SGF (-PC) schemes.
 In addition, the achieved diversity orders of all considered schemes were derived, and {analytical results showed that the schemes can always achieve full diversity orders by applying the proposed power control strategy}.
 Simulation results were provided to demonstrate the fairness superiority of the proposed CS-SGF (-PC) scheme, verify the effectiveness of the proposed power control strategy, and corroborate the accuracy of the analytical results.

 Since full diversity orders can be obtained for these SGF schemes, in order to achieve better performance, more GF users should be allowed to contend for admission after considering some other constraints, such as access delay and coverage.
 In practice, the CS-SGF (-PC) scheme can be deployed if the operators care more about admission fairness.
 On the other hand, BU-SGF (-PC) scheme can be applied when the operators concern more about the rate performance. {Since neither scheme is flexible, it is interesting to develop a new SGF scheme, which can dynamically strike a balance between the two extreme schemes by adjusting a weighting factor.} In addition, most existing work on SGF schemes only investigated single cell case, while the impact of inter-cell interference has not been well studied.
 In the future, it is promising to consider the multi-cell scenario, and analyze the corresponding performance by utilizing stochastic geometry.

 \appendices